Does Chocolate Actually Cause Acne?

 Does chocolate cause acne?

-Is dark chocolate safe for acne?
+Is dark chocolate better for acne than milk chocolate?

 How quickly can chocolate cause breakouts?